19hours/sg-statutes/Acts/Securities and Futures Act.md

 230\.—(1) The holder of a capital markets services licence to deal in securities or trade in futures contracts, or a representative of such a holder does not contravene section 218(2) or 219(2) by subscribing for, purchasing or selling, or entering into an agreement to subscribe for, purchase or sell, securities that are traded on the stock market or futures market if —

-(a) the licensed person entered into the transaction or agreement concerned on behalf of another person (referred to in this section as the principal) under a specific instruction by the principal to enter into that transaction or agreement which was not solicited by the licensed person;
+(a) the holder or representative entered into the transaction or agreement concerned on behalf of another person (referred to in this section as the principal) under a specific instruction by the principal to enter into that transaction or agreement which was not solicited by the holder or representative;

+[2/2009 wef 26/11/2010]

-(b) the licensed person has not given any advice to the principal in relation to the transaction or agreement or otherwise sought to procure the principal’s instructions to enter into the transaction or agreement; and
+(b) the holder or representative has not given any advice to the principal in relation to the transaction or agreement or otherwise sought to procure the principal’s instructions to enter into the transaction or agreement; and

-(c) the principal is not an associate of the licensed person.
+(c) the principal is not an associate of the holder or representative.

 (2) Nothing in this section shall affect the application of section 218(2) or 219(2) in relation to the principal.